matvop/FavIt/proposal.md

 + Django
   * Use to communicate input from the user into the database
 + Python
-  * Use to record full motion video from camera(s) and/or save snapshots on an interval or click.
+  * Save snapshots on a specified interval
-  * Generate 5 minute clips instead of long massive files
+  * Combine images to create time-lapse video.
   * Generate search-able string to store with media in database(date/time)
 + HTML5
   * Use to playback video files